 Construction and Mechanics liens are remedies created by statute to ensure payment to contractors, subcontractors, tradesmen, laborers or material suppliers who have improved the property of others.
 Two of the most common types of liens are home improvement liens and motor vehicle repair liens.
-These liens provide home improvement contractors with a security interest in the homeowner’s property, and auto repair shops with a security interest in the car owner’s vehicle.
+These liens provide home improvement contractors with a security interest in the homeowner’s property, and auto repair shops with a security interest in the vehicle owner’s vehicle.

 How liens work